skyroot/ctfd-deployment/README.md

 3. Enable the service to automatically start on boot `sudo systemctl enable ctfd-instance-manager`

-> Note: It may take a few minutes for the server listener to start completely.

 #### To stop this program

 1. Stop the service by typing into a terminal `sudo systemctl stop ctfd-instance-manager`